ibm-cloud-architecture/refarch-asset-analytics/asset-consumer-function/README.md

 ## Introduction

 This project is built to demonstrate how to build develop a kafka listener in NodeJS which consumes asset event posted on Kafka `asset-topic`.
-This application in turns call the [Asset Manager Microservice](https://github.com/ibm-cloud-architecture/refarch-asset-manager-microservice/tree/microprofile) to persist the assets in Cassandra.
+This application in turn calls the [Asset Manager Microservice](https://github.com/ibm-cloud-architecture/refarch-asset-manager-microservice/tree/microprofile) to persist the assets in Cassandra.
 The function is implemented in NodeJS and deployed to [kubeless](https://kubeless.io/).

 - Based on NodeJS.
 - Interacts with the Kafka and cosumes the assets.